Columbus Drug Charges Lawyer

 Sometimes you may have to face charges from both the state of Ohio as well as the federal government.
 These cases are typically very challenging and complex.

-Here is a list, followed by an explanation, to help you better understand the various ways you may face drug charges in Ohio.
+Below are explanations to help you better understand the various ways you may face drug charges in Ohio.

 Possession of a Controlled Substance